America’s Most Beautiful Historic Train Rides

 The railroad boom that began in the 1830s in North America opened up a continent.
-Railways not only made it possible to carry goods and freight across the country, but it also gave those with adventurous spirits access to the North American frontier.
+Railways made it possible to carry goods and freight across the country and gave those with adventurous spirits access to the North American frontier.
 Those previously landlocked in rural mountain towns now had access to a whole new world.

-From the East Coast to the West, journey through railroad history on a vintage caboose or an open air passage car as you explore this list of North America’s most beautiful railways curated for train fanatics, history buffs or those who’re just looking for a unique view into America.
+From the East Coast to the West Coast, journey through railroad history on a vintage caboose or an open-air passage car as you explore this list of North America’s most beautiful railways curated for train fanatics, history buffs or those who’re just looking for a unique view into America.

 1 | New England